dbredvick/drew-tech/content/posts/2019-11-20-functionality-not-enabled/index.md

 2. Purchase email hosting
 3. Configure DNS records on the domain

 We will focus on steps two and three in this post.
-This post assumes you are using a domain purchased through Zeit.co and have `now` CLI access configured.
+This post assumes you are using a domain purchased through Vercel and have `now` CLI access configured.

 ### You might be asking yourself:

-> Why can't we just use Zeit (or other domain provider) for emails?
+> Why can't we just use Vercel (or other domain provider) for emails?
 Do I really need to pay more money?

 The answer is yes, you do need to buy hosting.
-Namecheap actually has a [pretty good description](https://www.namecheap.com/hosting/what-is-email-hosting/) of why you need email hosting.
+Namecheap has a [pretty good description](https://www.namecheap.com/hosting/what-is-email-hosting/) of why you need email hosting.
 Think of it as the same thing as website hosting, except for your emails.

 ### Enter GSuite